DeligenceTechnologies/codeDebuggerBotusingOpenAI/README.md

 # Code Debugger Bot
     A powerful code debugger bot made using OpenAI's ChatGPT model.
-    This bot can help you debug your code in a variety of ways, including identifying potential bugs and errors, suggesting fixes, explaining the behavior of your code, and providing insights into the performance of your code.
+    This bot can help you debug your code in a variety of ways:- Identifying potential bugs and errors.
+        Suggesting fixes.
+        Explaining the behavior of your code.
+        Providing insights into the performance of your code.

 # Technologies Used:-